- A well-negotiated commercial lease can lead to a happy landlord-tenant relationship.

 In the often lengthy and legalistic lease, perhaps the most important provision is the section that lays out each party’s duties and responsibilities.
 For instance, what happens if disaster strikes?
 What happens if the roof starts leaking, a wall crumbles, or the building gets bugs?
 What should business owners look out for in the sections related to landlord repairs?
 And what should and can the tenant negotiate?

-Unfortunately, when people come to us with questions about the duties and responsibilities of each party, they usually do so after they’ve already entered into the lease, something went wrong, and they don’t want to be responsible for fixing it – something they could prepare for by knowing what kinds of repair and maintenance fall to whom.
+Unfortunately, when people come to us with questions about the duties and responsibilities of each party, they usually do so after they’ve already entered into the lease, something’s gone wrong, and they don’t want to be responsible for fixing it – something they could have prepared for by knowing what kinds of repair and maintenance responsibilities fall to whom.
 Landlords’ responsibilities vary a lot.
 Many landlords use leases that absolve them of all responsibility.
 Many will give you boilerplate leases or leases they’ve used forever.

 As an example, we had clients come to us after entering into a commercial lease without negotiation and finding that they had to replace an entire parking lot.
 Or they had to replace the furnace and HVAC equipment to be compliant.
 Or they had to fix external electrical boxes.
 These are just a few examples.

 Thus, one goal of negotiation is to make sure that things are in good condition when you move in.
 If something will need repairs immediately, you want to try to negotiate so the landlord will fix it before you move in.
+And you can ask the landlord to represent that the space is compliant with current laws or put the responsibility on the landlord if it turns out that expensive modifications are needed to make it compliant.
 Landlords will commonly be responsible for a building’s structure, common areas like parking lots and hallways, and building systems like plumbing.
 Obviously, the more the landlord is responsible for, the better for the tenant.
+But we have seen leases that make the tenant responsible for every aspect of the maintenance.

 Making sure the landlord’s repairs don’t interfere with your business is also important.
 One tenant came to our firm because the landlord left scaffolding in front of their shop during the holiday season.
-Our tenant had their storefront locked during the entire holiday season and saw a significant decrease in foot traffic.
+This tenant had their storefront blocked during the entire holiday season and saw a significant decrease in foot traffic.
+If your storefront’s window visibility is key to your business success, this is something you can negotiate to have specific limits or requirements in the lease.

 6) Default in a Commercial Lease